Dundalk: After the Acts of Union

 Following the Act of Union, which came into force on 1 January 1801, The 19th century saw industrial expansion in the town (see Economy) and the construction of several buildings that are landmarks in the town.
 The first railway links arrived when the Dundalk and Enniskillen Railway opened a line from Quay Street to Castleblayney in 1849, and by 1860 the company operated a route northwest to Derry.
 Also in 1849, the Dublin and Belfast Junction Railway opened Dundalk railway station.
 Following a series of mergers, both lines were incorporated into the Great Northern Railway (Ireland) in 1876.

 The established and merchant classes prospered alongside a general population that suffered from poverty.
 A typhus epidemic struck in the 1810s, potato-crop failures in the 1820s caused famine, and a cholera epidemic struck in the 1830s.
 During the Great Famine of the 1840s, the town did not suffer to the same extent as the west and south of Ireland.
 Cereal-based agriculture, new industries, construction projects, and the arrival of the railway all contributed to sparing the town of its worst effects.
 Nevertheless, so many people died in the Dundalk Union Workhouse that the graveyard was quickly filled.
 A second graveyard was opened on the Ardee Road—the Dundalk Famine Graveyard—which is known to contain approximately 4,000 bodies.
 It was closed in 1905 and was left derelict until the 21st century when local volunteers worked to restore it.

-In 1858, a ship, the Mary Stoddart, was wrecked in Dundalk Bay during a storm.
-In attempting to rescue the crew, Captain James Joseph Kelly and three volunteer crew drowned when the storm overturned their boat.
-Five of the Mary Stoddart crew were also lost, while 11 were eventually rescued.
-The Kelly Monument in Roden Place was erected 20 years later as a memorial.

 The latter part of the 19th century was dominated by the Irish Home Rule movement and Dundalk became a focal point of the politics of the time.
 The Irish National Land League held a demonstration in Dundalk on New Year's Day, 1881, stated by the local press to be the largest gathering ever seen in the town.
-The town by this point had become increasingly and overtly nationalistic—for example, the Dundalk Democrat & People's Journal newspaper, founded in 1849, had the motto "Ireland for the Irish" on its masthead, and the 'Maid of Erin' monument was erected in the Market Square outside the courthouse to commemorate the centenary of the 1798 rebellion.